znsstudio/CRUD/README.md

 1. Create a controller that extends CrudController.

-2. Make your model extend BaseModel.
+2. Make your model use the CrudTrait.

 3. Create a new resource route.